The California 9|11 Memorial was established for a simple, yet profound, purpose: To Never Forget.

 Treasurer: Aubrey Tejeda

-Jerry Cook - The California 9-11 Memorial Board Chair
+Dr. Kathryn Catania – The California 9-11 Memorial Board Chair, Founding Member

 Julie DeBenedetto - The California 9-11 Memorial Board Vice Chair